-As we have seen, problems in machine operation happen and are common.
+As we have seen, problems in a folder-gluer packer operation happen and are common.

 Every machine will eventually fail, break down or come across some sort of issue.

-This is not to discourage you from exploring automation solutions but to hopefully help you become more aware of the potential problems that can happen so that you can avoid them if, and when, they happen.
+This is not to discourage you from exploring automation solutions, but to hopefully help you become more aware of the potential problems that can happen so that you can avoid them if, and when, they do happen.

 Before you commit to any manufacturer, there are 3 key points you should consider:

-2) Implement standard operating procedures (SOP) for the folder-gluer: Given that there is no overarching SOP, have a way of documenting your internal processes.
+2) Implement standard operating procedures (SOP) for your folder-gluer(s): Given that there is no overarching SOP, have a way of documenting your internal processes.
 This will allow you to achieve repetitive, standardized setups and consequently uniformity in your performance levels.

-3) Integrate inspection and ejection systems: Depending on the manufacturer and age of your folder-gluer, these systems can either be offered as a standard add-on from the manufacturer, a custom project from a third party or a complex retrofit project.
+3) Integrate inspection and ejection systems: Depending on your folder-gluer manufacturer and the age of your folder-gluer, inspection and ejection systems can either be offered as a standard add-on from your folder-gluer manufacturer, a custom project from a third party, or a complex retrofit project.

-Ask your folder-gluer manufacturer about their offer on these systems and if they don’t have a satisfying answer for your requirements, you are welcome to contact us so that we can redirect you to the right people to get the answers you need.
+Ask your gluer manufacturer about their offer on these inspection and ejection systems, and if they don’t have a satisfying answer for your requirements, you are welcome to give us a call so that we can redirect you to the right people who have the solutions to your problems.

-You want to automate your end of line process for better operational efficiency and not further operational problems, and it is our goal to create that reality.
+You want to automate your end of line process for better operational efficiency and not further operational problems, and it is our goal at IMPACK to create that reality.

 Nobody wants to see you succeed as much as you do.
-And we want to offer a helping hand in guiding you through knowing what folder-gluer packer is right for you.
+And we want to offer you a helping hand by guiding you through knowing what folder-gluer packer is right for you.